hbarnett99/workout-md/guides/tracking.md

 # Progress Tracking

 ::: info Anti-Tedious Philosophy
 Tracking should take less time than the actual activity.
-Focus on the big 3: calories, protein, and gym progression.
+Focus on the big 3: calories, protein (180g target), and gym progression.
 Skip the micro-management that burns you out.
 :::

 ## Essential Apps & Tools